 Overview

 Anysite CLI can load extracted data directly into databases.
-It supports SQLite (built-in) and PostgreSQL (via optional extra).
+It supports SQLite (built-in), PostgreSQL , and ClickHouse (via optional extras).
 Connections are stored in ~/.anysite/connections.yaml and can be referenced by name across all CLI commands.

 Supported Databases